-You can tweak the terms you enter here using a number of parameters:
+You can fine-tune the terms you enter here using a number of parameters (search operators):

 - A minus sign will tell Google to exclude that term.
 If you specialize in all types of widgets except red, you could monitor the term widgets -red to instruct Google to ignore results for red widgets.

 - The site: operator tells Google to search for mentions from particular sites.
 For example, if you want to monitor any mentions your brand receives from the Wall Street Journal, you can enter the search query as “Super Widgets” site:wsj.com.

 - Likewise, the minus sign combined with the site: operator will tell Google to ignore mentions from that particular site.
 Thus, “Super Widgets” -site:wsj.com would exclude results from the Wall Street Journal.

 The “result type” specifies what sort of alerts you want to receive.
 The options include:

 - Everything — (all relevant results Google comes across)

 The “how often” section lets you select how frequently you want to receive these alerts.
 The options include:

 It’s up to you to figure out the frequency.
 Obviously, if you choose “as-it-happens,” you run the risk of being overwhelmed with alerts flooding your inbox.
 You could start with “once a day” or “once a week” alerts and reserve real-time alerts for unique circumstances (like initial feedback/coverage of a new product launch, or monitoring a sudden reputation management issue that has popped up).